HackerN64/F3DEX3/docs/Documentation/Configuration.md

 The primary tradeoff for all the new lighting features in F3DEX3 is increased RSP time for vertex processing.
 The base version of F3DEX3 takes about **2-2.5x** more RSP time for vertex processing than F3DEX2 (see Performance Results section below), assuming no lighting or directional lights only.
-However, under most circumstances, this does not affect the game's overall
-framerate:
+You should use the F3DEX3 performance counters (see below) to determine whether your game is usually RSP or RDP bound.

+If your game is usually RDP bound--like OoT--this generally will not affect the game's overall framerate, so you should stick with base F3DEX3:
-- This only applies to vertex processing, not triangle processing or other miscellaneous microcode tasks.
+- The increased time only applies to vertex processing, not triangle processing or other miscellaneous microcode tasks.
 So the total RSP cycles spent doing useful work during the frame is only modestly increased.
 - The increase in time is only RSP cycles; there is no additional memory traffic, so the RDP time is not directly affected.
-- In scenes which are complex enough to fill the RSP->RDP FIFO in DRAM, the RSP usually spends a significant fraction of time waiting for the FIFO to not be full (as revealed by the F3DEX3 performance counters, see below).
+- In scenes which are complex enough to fill the RSP->RDP FIFO in DRAM, the RSP usually spends a significant fraction of time waiting for the FIFO to not be full, as revealed by the performance counters.
 In these cases, slower vertex processing simply means less time spent waiting, and little to no change in total RSP time.
 - When the FIFO does not fill up, usually the RSP takes significantly less time during the frame compared to the RDP, so increased RSP time usually does not affect the overall framerate.

-As a result, you should always start with the base version of F3DEX3 in your romhack, and if the RSP never becomes the bottleneck, you can stick with that.

-However, if you have done extreme optimizations in your game to reduce RDP time (i.e. if you are Kaze Emanuar), it's possible for the RSP to sometimes become the bottleneck with F3DEX3's advanced vertex processing.
-As a result, the Legacy Vertex Pipeline (LVP) configuration has been introduced.
+However, for RSP bound or extremely optimized (Kaze Emanuar) games, base F3DEX3 can become a bottleneck, so the Legacy Vertex Pipeline (LVP) configuration has been introduced.

 This configuration replaces F3DEX3's native vertex and lighting code with a faster version based on the same algorithms as F3DEX2.
 This removes: